Person sleeping under grey blanket

 Sleep apnea is under-diagnosed

 Especially in women and people who aren't overweight.
-It's a major cause of broken sleep, daytime fatigue and cognitive decline.
-Worth screening.
+It is a major cause of broken sleep, daytime fatigue, and cognitive decline.
+Worth screening for before assuming anything else.

 02